adamposledni/mindsphere-sdk-dotnet/README.md

 - update an asset
 - patch an asset
 - delete an asset
+- move an asset
+- read the root asset of the user
+- save asset file assignment
+- delete asset file assignment

 **IOT time series**
 - read time series data